oracle-livelabs/analytics-ai/oci-call-center-analytics/data-sources/data-sources.md

 ## Introduction

-This lab walks you through the steps to prepare the sample data that will be used to perform sentiment analysis, in this case, a set of hotel reviews.
+This lab walks you through the steps to prepare the sample data that will be used to perform sentiment analysis.
 We will also create the buckets and databases to save the processed data.

 Estimated Time: 60 minutes